1-877-929-7245

 About the tour

-Explore Norway's iconic mountains, glaciers and fjords, and discover Swedish Lapland's untamed wilderness on this epic vacation.
-Soak up hallmarks of regional culture and set out on each and every one of the great Scandinavian rail experiences, crossing the Arctic Circle to the "Land of the Midnight Sun."
+Explore Norway's iconic mountains, glaciers and azure fjords, and discover Swedish Lapland's untamed wilderness on this epic vacation.

-This ultimate tour combines Scandinavia's breathtaking landscapes, untouched by the hands of man, with celebrated cities, uncovering the history and culture of Stockholm, the ancient Viking capital of Trondheim, the mountainous port of Bergen and Norway's dynamic capital, Oslo, on guided tours.
+This ultimate tour combines Scandinavia's breathtaking landscapes with its celebrated cities, uncovering the history and culture of vibrant Stockholm, the Viking city of Trondheim, the maritime Bergen and Norway's capital, Oslo, on guided tours.

 Unforgettable Experiences

-One of the world’s steepest standard gauge railways, the famous Flåm Railway rises from sea level to the high-altitude station of Myrdal, passing the majestic Kjosfossen waterfall en route.
+One of the world’s steepest standard gauge railways, the famous Flåm Railway rises from sea level to the high-altitude station of Myrdal, passing the majestic Kjosfossen waterfall.

-Called the "jewel in the crown" of Norway’s fjords, Geirangerfjord provides a spectacular panorama of towering cliffs and plunging waterfalls during our scenic boat trip.
+Known as the ‘jewel in the crown’ of Norway’s fjords, gaze in awe at this spectacular panorama of towering cliffs and plunging waterfalls on a boat trip along the impressive Geirangerfjord.

 Uncover the histories of Stockholm and Oslo on guided sightseeing tours, visiting the colorful streets of Stockholm’s Gamla Stan and viewing Oslo’s modern Opera House and Royal Palace.

-Also known as the Polar Express, the Nordland Railway takes us from Bodø to Verdal in northern Norway, crossing the Arctic Circle and passing pristine lakes, rivers, fjords and the spectacular Svartisen Glacier en route.
+Also known as the Polar Express, the Nordland Railway takes us from Bodø to historic Trondheim, passing pristine lakes, rivers, fjords and the spectacular Svartisen Glacier.

 What’s included